 I have been feeling extra crafty lately!
-Did you guys like yesterday’s tutorial by my fiance?!
-This project is so easy, your children could do it… and the result is adorable!
+This project is so easy, your children could do it… and the result is adorable and fits in well with my DIY rustic pallet coffee table!
 Here’s how to make a woodland chic fabulous vase!

 - Sticks and twigs